- 24-HOUR SALT HOTLINE 416.798.7050

 3. Care for your surfaces.

-Damage to your driveway or other paved surface can be caused by using too much rock salt, or from seasonal freezing and thawing cycles.
+Damage to your driveway or other paved surfaces can be caused by using too much rock salt, or from seasonal freezing and thawing cycles.
 Apply rock salt regularly, but don’t overdo it.
 Furthermore, don’t use rock salt on concrete that was paved within the last year, because the concrete needs at least 12 months to completely settle.
 We highly recommend avoiding rock salt on concrete, as it may potentially damage concrete.
-We sell manyalternatives like treated bulk salt or calcium chloride you can use instead.
+We sell many alternatives like treated bulk salt or calcium chloride you can use instead.

 Your garden and lawn are other areas you should take caution protecting.
 Avoid spraying salt near or around areas you plant flowers or garden.
-If you did accidently spray salt near your garden, you can dilute it by soaking the area with water a few times once spring has arrived.
+If you did accidentally spray salt near your garden, you can dilute it by soaking the area with water a few times once spring has arrived.
 Or, you could use our Landscaper’s Choice Salt to keep your garden green.

 4. Know what do in an emergency.